kenmanga666/Taskmanager/README.md

 ## How to Use

 The Task Manager allows you to manage your tasks with a User Interface (UI) that is easy to use.
-You can add, remove, list, and save your tasks to a file. (further features will be added in the future).
+You can add, remove, list, and save your tasks to files according to the category of the task. (further features will be added in the future).

-At the start of the application, you will be prompted to the main page where you'll be able to choose between the following options:
-- Open the Task Manager of the category of task you want to manage.
-- Open the "Speedy Task Manager" (named "Speedy Manager)

-> [!TIP]
-> Go see the "Features inside the Task Manager" section to see what you can do inside the Task Manager.

-- Exit the Task Manager.

 ## Instructions to Run the Application